sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 and process their feedback.
 I would discuss this specifically in the context of integer factorization.

-== Bremner -- An evolutionary algorithm for finding an optimal basis of a subspace == [bremmer@math.usask.ca Murray Bremner]

-We present an evolutionary algorithm for finding an optimal basis of the nullspace of a matrix over the rational numbers in the sense that the basis vectors have integral components with no common factor and the components are as small as possible.
-The algorithm employs a variation operator in which an existing basis is combined with one or more randomly generated bases and then filtered by a greedy algorithm to produce a better basis.
-For a dense random 5 by 10 matrix we compare the algorithm to an exhaustive search.
-For a dense random 10 by 20 matrix we test the algorithm with population sizes from 1 to 10.
-Our third example is a sparse structured 120 by 90 matrix whose nullspace contains polynomial identities for a nonassociative algebra.
-The better bases located with this algorithm permit the automatic discovery of new algebraic identities with simple statements.

 == Cohn -- <TITLE> ==
 [http://research.microsoft.com/~cohn/ Henry Cohn (Microsoft Research)]